pawurb/node-postgres-wiki/Client.md

  - _optional function_ __callback__: optionally provided function which will be passed the error object (if the query raises an error) or the entire result set buffered into memory.  _note: do not provide this function for large result sets unless you're okay with loading the entire result set into memory_
   - _function_ callback(_object_ error, _object_ result)
     - Called only if provided
-    - __buffers all rows into memory before calling__
-      - rows only buffered if callback is provided
-      - can impact memory when buffering large result sets (i.e. do not provide a callback)
-    - used as a shortcut instead of subscribing to the `row` query event
     - if passed, query will still raise the `row` and `end` events but will _no longer raise_ the `error` event
     - parameters
       - _object_ __error__: